 The Bonds, when issued, will constitute valid and legally binding obligations of the District and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property within the District.
-See "THE BONDS - Source of and Security for Payment."
 THE BONDS ARE SUBJECT TO SPECIAL RISK FACTORS DESCRIBED HEREIN.
-See "RISK FACTORS" herein.
+See "RISK FACTORS."